 Provides the general principles of interventional pulmonology.
-Diseasespecific application, including diagnostic and therapeutic interventions, techniques, and procedures, are introduced.
+Diseasespecific application, including diagnostic and therapeutic interventions, techniques and procedures, will be introduced.
+Intended for students in the Respiratory Care Baccalaureate Degree Program; enrollment is limited to students accepted in the program.

 Course Objectives